 - $15,000 for property damage

-If you sustained injuries greater than the amount of the at-fault party’s insurance coverage, you may file suit against that party individually for any amount not covered by insurance.
+If your damages exceed the at-fault party’s insurance coverage, you may have the option to pursue a claim directly against that individual for amounts not covered by insurance.

-California law also requires insurance companies to offer their customers uninsured motorist bodily injury and underinsured motorist coverage.
-Having these types of coverage helps protect you when the at-fault driver does not have insurance or does not have enough coverage for the damages caused.
+California law also requires insurance companies to offer uninsured motorist bodily injury and underinsured motorist coverage.
+These coverages can help protect you if the at-fault driver does not carry insurance or does not have sufficient coverage to fully compensate for the damages caused.

 - Comprehensive coverage